Group work in the classroom is an essential piece of the learning puzzle.

-Another thing to consider is utilising parent helpers or Teacher Aide’s during small group work in the classroom.
-It was always a stressful start to the term when you were waiting to hear about your Teacher Aide time allocation – it felt like you had won the jackpot when you had managed a 60 minute block of TA time!
+Another thing to consider is utilizing parent helpers or Teacher Aides during small group work in the classroom.
+It was always a stressful start to the term when you were waiting to hear about your Teacher Aide time allocation – it felt like you had won the jackpot when you had managed a 60-minute block of TA time!

-I also tried to schedule my rotations in the morning after drop off so that I could utilise some parent helpers as well.
+I also tried to schedule my rotations in the morning after the morning announcements so that I could utilize some parent helpers as well.
 This meant with Teacher Aide time, I could sometimes have an adult helper with each group.
 This made a huge difference.